-Under the CCPA's right to be informed, organizations will need to disclose personal information they collect with their owners.
+Under the CCPA's right to be informed, organizations must disclose personal information they collect with their owners.
 This disclosure is in two stages with different requirements for each.

 Keeping the consumer informed is not the only thing organizations need to be aware of under the CCPA.
-Organizations need to make sure that the information they sell is according to the requirements of the CCPA.
+Organizations need to ensure that the information they sell is according to the requirements of the CCPA.
 These requirements include:

 CCPA gives consumers the right to request access to any information held by organizations on the individual.
 Consequently, organizations are required to ensure the following solutions are available to their customers: